A Pivotal Year

 Tenth Anniversary

 Last October, we gathered with colleagues and friends to officially celebrate the first decade of our center.
-The evening included a panel discussion with three core faculty, moderated by Scott Kleinman (C’94, W’94).
-Professors Shelley Welton, Jennifer Wilcox, and Sanya Carley (pictured below) shared research highlights and explained why they chose to affiliate with the Kleinman Center for Energy Policy.
+The evening included a panel discussion with three faculty, moderated by founding donor Scott Kleinman (C’94, W’94).
+Faculty members Shelley Welton, Jennifer Wilcox, and Sanya Carley shared research highlights and explained their motivation to join Penn and the Kleinman Center.

 10 Years and Counting